Addressable market

 Table 1 provides an overview of study conditions in a select number of OECD countries.
 What these countries have in common is that they subsidize tuition fees, so that study costs are lower than e.g. in the US, the UK, or Canada, which are omitted for this reason.
 As a result, the cost of a degree ranges from USD 11,667 to USD 74,469, assuming that students have part-time jobs in the latter years of the degree (column 1).
 Combining these figures with OECD data on average salaries in these countries (column 2), students earn back the cost of the degree within between 2.5 months and 1.5 years of working (column 3).

 To estimate the number of potentially available spots for foreign students in these countries, we collected all Bachelor programs taught in English or French.
-Based on informal conversations with universities, we conservatively estimate that each program has 30 spots for foreign students per year.
-This yields a total of 1.16m estimated spots for students from low-income countries each year.
-The total potential direct cost for this number of students is USD 25.2bn per year.
+Based on informal conversations with universities, we conservatively estimate that each program has 30 spots for foreign students per year (with the exception of France, where this approach resulted in an implausibly large number of spots; here we used official numbers of first-year enrollment and assumed that 20% of those spots could be taken by foreign students).
+This yields a total of 217,000 estimated spots for students from low-income countries each year.
+The total potential direct cost for this number of students is USD 8.8bn per year.

 Table 1: Study conditions for low-income country students across countries